 The Food and Drug Administration has added a black box warning for Doctors prescribing and patients using Trazodone.
 This is the most serious alert that the FDA has and should be taken seriously.

-Serotonin syndrome is a life-threatening condition that can occur with a Trazodone high, particularly if you are new to taking the drug.
+Serotonin syndrome is a life-threatening condition that can occur with Trazodone abuse, particularly if you are new to taking the drug.
 Symptoms can include agitation, hallucinations, confusion, coordination problems, muscle spasms, high or low blood pressure, fever, vomiting and diarrhea.

-If you suspect a trazodone high may be responsible for someone’s odd behavior or symptoms, you should seek medical help as soon as possible to avoid long-term repercussions.
+If you suspect the pursuit for a Trazodone high may be responsible for someone’s odd behavior or symptoms, you should seek medical help as soon as possible to avoid long-term repercussions.